 Business consultancy and investment banking were the buzz terms back then.
-I decided to go in that direction and established a student-centered business consultancy company.
+I decided to go in this direction and established a student-centered business consultancy company.
 The idea was to allow students to work on projects from startups or well-established companies.
+The organisation “icons“ still exists by the way.
 One day I just thought to myself, why are we only advising companies and not helping people establish new ones?
 This seemed like the more important question to me, especially given the high unemployment rates in Europe amongst younger adults.

 It is extremely alarming that the unemployement rate in Europe amongst younger adults is currently more than 50%.

 Exactly.
 This is the generation that needs to be solving our problems, but they find themselves without prospects or necessary work experience in perhaps the most important phase of their lives.
 We wanted to fight against this in cooperation with companies.
 In addition to this we believe modern day technology offers us so many opportunities.
 We are more than confident that many of today’s problems can be solved by technology and enterprising ideas.
 Through Pioneers we want to be able to offer these ideas and startups a stage to be heard on, and to help them be successful.